What is the Circular Economy?

 Discover the most frequently asked questions surrounding the circular economy.

-The primary objective is to reduce waste, increase product longevity, and enhance natural systems to establish a sustainable and efficient economic model.
+The primary objective is to reduce waste streams (such as food waste), increase product longevity, and enhance natural systems to establish a sustainable and efficient economic model.

-This approach lowers expenses, generates new revenue opportunities such as product leasing, and enhances brand reputation.
+This approach lowers expenses, generates new revenue opportunities such as product leasing, helps with monitoring sustainability performance, and enhances brand reputation.

 The circular economy reduces environmental impact, creates economic opportunities, and promotes social well-being by fostering sustainable practices.